 WRA1:D32B C9 ret

-One of the side effects of obtaining 8F is blanking out your name.
-However, with this setup, you can change your name to the nickname of your first Pokemon.
+With this setup, you can change your name to the nickname of your first Pokemon.
 Using 8F will copy one letter from your first Pokemon's nickname to your player name.
-Use 8F (length of the name+1) times to copy all the name characters and bring your name back to normal.
+Use 8F (length of the name+1) times to copy all the name characters.

 Warning: This code is self modifying, it will increase quantities of items #3 and #5 every use - remember to set those quantities back to 181 and 88 if you want to reset this.
 Also use carefully, as there's no memory protection implemented and you may cause save corruption if you're not careful.